-Dedicated to the study, development, and practice of theatre, Wittenberg's University Theatre serves as a center of theatre activity for all interested students.
-Each year it presents a series of main stage productions designed and directed by faculty members and guest artists in addition to another series of plays designed and directed by students.
-Productions of recent years include Proof, The Learned Ladies, Picnic, The Laramie Project, My Fair Lady, and The Taming of the Shrew.
+Dedicated to the study, development, and practice of theatre and dance, Wittenberg's Chakeres Memorial Theatre serves as a center of theatre and dance activity for all interested students.
+Each year it presents a series of main stage theatre and dance performances designed and directed by faculty members and guest artists in addition to another series of plays and dance concerts designed, directed, and choreographed by students.
+Play productions of recent years include Major Barbara, As You Like It, Picnic, The Laramie Project, The 25th Annual Putnam County Spelling Bee, and Nunsense.
 The Department of Theatre and Dance also presents a fall dance concert and a faculty and seniors spring concert.
 Besides these, there are both a student improvisation theatre group called Pocket Lint and a student dance club.
-For students interested in the study of theatre and/or dance, the university offers a theatre major, a technical theatre minor, a theatre performance minor, and a dance minor.
+For students interested in the study of theatre and/or dance, the university offers both theatre and dance majors, a technical theatre minor, a theatre performance minor, and a dance minor.